-In order to avoid this, the PISP must ensure there is no "PSU-switch".
+In order to avoid the session fixation attack, the PISP must ensure there is no "PSU-switch" during redirection.
 This can be done by managing a nonce that

 - will be stored in the PSU user agent session before the redirection to the ASPSP and - will be retrieved from the PSU user agent after the redirection.